brainstem-org/brainstem_support/docs/datamodel/modules/behavior.md

 {:toc}

 ## Introduction
-Behavior is a module in datasets that is used to describe the behavior of subjects.
-The behavior is described by the experimental setup and a behavioral paradigm.
-Both experimental setup and a behavioral paradigm are private attributes and belong to group, and must be defined separately.
+The behavior model is a module in datasets that is used to describe the behavior occuring in a dataset.
+The behavior is described by the involved subjects, the experimental setup, and a behavioral paradigm.
+Both the experimental setup and the behavioral paradigm are private attributes and must be defined separately.
+You must create both before filling in the behavior form.
+The private attributes belong to group(s) that must be shared with one of a dataset's associated projects.

 ## Fields